rabbitmq/rabbitmq-server-boshrelease/README.md

 The Erlang version that will be used to run RabbitMQ can be selected when running `deploy`

-### Leverage remote RabbitMQ Generic UNIX artefacts
+### Using RabbitMQ Snapshot Releases

 We need to be able to deploy any RabbitMQ version, even dev releases produced by our CI.

 When `deploy` asks you which RabbitMQ Server release you want to deploy, you can either choose one of the existing [GitHub releases](https://github.com/rabbitmq/rabbitmq-server/releases), or you can select `OTHER` and provide Git choose `OTHER` and enter any `rabbitmq-server-generic-unix-*` package URL, such as a dev build from [Bintray](https://dl.bintray.com/just-testing/all-dev/rabbitmq-server/).

 RabbitMQ v3.5 generic-unix packages are not fully supported.
 Even though cluster formation will succeed,without the rabbitmq_clusterer plugin, arbitrary node restarts will fail.
-Since there is little interest in RabbitMQ v3.5, we do not plan to address this shortcoming.
+Since RabbitMQ 3.5.x is no longer under development, we do not plan to address this shortcoming.

+## Limitations and Recommended Practices

-### Limitations when configuring system user limits
+### OS/User Limit Configuration Limitations

 The correct way of setting system user limits in Linux is through `/etc/security/limits.d`.
 It might also be necessary to modify `/etc/pam.d/common_session`, depending on the Linux distribution.

 Since we are running rabbitmq-server via `start-stop-daemon`, configuring system user limits through `/etc/security/limits.d` is not going to work.
 Executing `ulimits -n` just before running `start-stop-daemon` works just fine.

+### Templating

-### Template a single env file, never template scripts
+Template a single env file, never template scripts.

 Most BOSH releases end up templating files left, right & center.
 It's most unfortunate when shell scripts get templated since this breaks [shellcheck](https://www.shellcheck.net/).